 Communities want to know when convicted sex offenders are living in their midst.
 For a quarter century, federal law has guaranteed communities the right to know.
 In 1994, Congress mandated that all states develop sex offender registries.
 Two years later, Megan’s Law provided that sex offender information must be made public.

 In the ensuing decade, sex offender laws and registries sprang up in all states — but not always with the full impact intended.
 In some instances, technology deficits limited information sharing across registries and jurisdictions, a synergy vital to tracking mobile offenders.
-Resource shortfalls strained states’ abilities to keep up with the growing volume of offenders required to register their presence, and with new types of identifying data for offenders.
+Resource shortfalls strained states’ abilities to keep up with the growing volume of individuals required to register their presence, and with new types of identifying data for them.
 Jurisdictional inconsistency left a patchwork of programs, evidencing a need for national norms.

 In 2006, Congress passed the Adam Walsh Child Protection and Safety Act (AWA).
 The AWA authorized the creation of a new Justice Department office, the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking, known as the SMART Office, within the Office of Justice Programs.
 Title I of the AWA is the Sex Offender Registration and Notification Act (SORNA), enacted to redress those state-level asymmetries and deficiencies by creating comprehensive national standards for sex offender registration.
 The SMART Office oversees the implementation of SORNA.